-Here are our suggestions of what to do in Lipno in one day:
+Here are our suggestions for what to do in Lipno in one day:

 Lipno Treetop Walkway

 This is a unique and stunning attraction in Lipno.
 A barrier-free wooden pathway that leads you from the ground level to a 24 meters high platform.
 From there you can climb to the top of a 40-Meter-high tower.
 It sounds like hard work, but it’s not.
 The Lipno Treetop Walkway is a pleasant walk to the top of the forest.
 You’ll be surrounded by trees and witness one of the most beautiful landscapes in the Czech Republic: the Šumava Mountains and the Lipno Reservoir.

 The Treetop Walkway, or Stezka Korunami Stromu in Czech, was built in 2012 and it’s open all year round.
 It’s the perfect attraction for anyone that likes to be in the middle of nature and it also has wheelchair accessibility.
 To make the experience a bit more adventurous, you can go down from the top of the walkway sliding on a toboggan.
 It’s the perfect ending: a bit of adrenaline after a walk in the sky.
-Depending on the season, the opening hours of the Treetop Walkway changes, so check the official website before planning your visit.
+Depending on the season, the opening hours of the Treetop Walkway change, so check the official website before planning your visit.

 Snow Sports [this is Rob’s department]

 I love snowboarding, when I heard about a day tour to Lipno for skiing, my eyes were shining as a kid looking at Santa on Christmas.
 Lipno Ski resort has awesome facilities for beginners and intermediate skiers and snowboarders.
 I would say it’s a perfect place for families and those who want to learn skiing or snowboarding.